qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_roles.rst

    :contains: rl__committer

    The safety engineer is responsible for the safety analysis (FMEA and DFA) in the project.
-There might be several analysis on different levels (e.g., Feature Platform DFA, Feature and Component FMEA/DFA).
+There might be several analysis on different levels (e.g., Platform DFA, Feature and Component FMEA/DFA).

    Required skills